Kazutoshi Hirata is one of the few Freelance Sushi Chefs in the San Francisco Bay Area.

-H: I visit many fishermen and buy local fish, fillet and eat them.
+H: I visit many fishermen and buy local fish, fillets and eat them.
 Whitefish like snapper I tried many, and they are a lot different from Japanese snapper.
 Some I could use.
-Sure you can get expensive fish from Tsukiji Market, but there are a lot of fish that local fishermen throw away.
+Sure you can get expensive fish from Tsukiji Market, but there is a lot of fish that local fishermen throw away.
 So, if we could get them on distribution and we could use them, then there is a chance.

 Q: What are the changes you saw in the past twenty or so years in San Francisco Sushi Restaurant scene?